hjack-rw/TermCade/README.md

 ## Games

-- **Xiaolin Showdown** — Terminal Deck builder.
+- **Xiaolin Showdown** *(1.3, beta)* — Terminal Deck builder.
 Pick a Character and duel a Bot across a seven-phase showdown: commit stakes, name the Challenge stat and elemental Background, play your cards, and race to the Point limit.
 Only the winner gets the Shen Gong Wu!

 ![The menu](screenshots/menu.png)
 ![The vault board](screenshots/board.png)

 **Under the hood:** characters and Shen Gong Wu carry Force / Agility / Intellect stats, an element, and per-card Powers (deposit / hand / play triggers).
 The bot names its Challenge stat, elemental Background, and cards by weighing stat deltas against you, with elemental counter-play.
-All card and game data lives in a bundled SQLite database (`xs_game.db`).
+All card and game data lives in a bundled SQLite database (`xs_game.db`), and each run is dealt a weighted subset of that pool rather than the whole of it.
+The deck size and the Point limit are derived from the pool too, so adding Wu re-shapes the game instead of thinning it out.

+**Sound:** the soundtrack is generated rather than sampled - a yu (minor pentatonic) scale over quartal chords, which keeps the temple from resolving into a plain major or minor.
+A boss run is the same tune off the same seed with only the tempo driven up.

+**Lore:** the start menu carries a Lore book, read a page at a time.

 **Controls:** click any option, or drive it from the keyboard — **Tab** enters focus mode (highlights the first option; press Tab again to leave it), then **↑ / ↓** move the highlight and **Enter** selects.
 In-game actions also have single-key shortcuts, shown along the footer.